daniel-rhoades/acs-engine-terraform/README.md

 $ az group delete --name "k8sexample"
 ```

 You can't just run `terraform apply -var-file="k8s.tfvars"` unfortunately, because the setup of the K8s cluster via the ACS Engine is a bit of a hack at the moment.
+Also, you might be best to manually delete `k8s_rendered.json` and the `_output` directory between runs.
+If Terraform messes up then also delete the `terraform.tfstate`/`terraform.tfstate.backup` files.